1919 Indianapolis 500: Second half

 After dominating most of the first half, Ralph DePalma gave up the lead on lap 103 to make a pit stop.
-DePalma was experiencing tire trouble, and was forced to make long stop to make repairs.
+DePalma was experiencing tire trouble, and was forced to make a long stop to make repairs.
 DePalma lost about ten laps in the pits, and fell out of contention.

 Howdy Wilcox took the lead on lap 103, and led the rest of the way.
 After major crashes and high attrition in the first half, the second half of the race settled down into a steady pace.
 Only three cars dropped out in the second half, leaving 14 cars running to complete 500 miles.
 Wilcox made a pit stop for tires and fuel at some point after the 400 mile mark.
 He came out of the pits with a two-lap lead over Eddie Hearne, and cruised the rest of the way.

 Late in the race, Louis Chevrolet reportedly came into the pits on three wheels.
 He made repairs, and finished in 7th place.
 After losing much time in the pits, Ralph DePalma worked his way back up to finish 6th.
-DePalma nipped Chevrolet at the scoring line by a fraction of a second in the battle for 6th-7th.
-DePalma led 93 laps, bringing his career total so far to 425 laps led - by far the most of any driver during that era.
+DePalma nipped Chevrolet at the scoring line by a fraction of a second in the battle for 6th.
+DePalma led 93 laps, bringing his career total so far to 425 laps led – by far the most of any driver during that era.
 (DePalma would lead 613 laps in his career).